lukso-network/docs/docs/standards/universal-profile/07-lsp9-vault.md

 :::caution

-The implementation of the **UniversalReceiverDelegate** used by the UniversalProfile is different from the one used by the Vault.
+The implementation of the **UniversalReceiverDelegate** used by the Universal Profile is different from the one used by the vault.
 Check [LSP1UniversalReceiverDelegateVault](../smart-contracts/lsp1-universal-receiver-delegate-vault.md)

 :::